ryry91021/ShotIQ/README.md

 - The model outputs a **make probability** based on player and shot location

 ### Why Random Forest?
-Random Forests handle both numerical and categorical data well, model non-linear relationships, and offer feature importance for analysis.
+Random Forests handle both numerical, binary, and categorical data well, model non-linear relationships, and offer feature importance for analysis.

 ---